 Scanning to Match

-When the image or object is recognized:
+When a user recognizes the image or the object:

 - The match scan indicator fades in, anchored to said image or object in the world space.

 - The AR experience loads in, for example, displaying the AR annotations.